 In general control structures in C are very similar to those in Java.

-loop is very different than in Python.
+The for loop is very different than in Python.
 Remember

 when writing boolean expressions that all numbers are booleans in C: